 If you have children under your care, provide adequate support for them, too.
 In fact, family counseling provides a means by which everyone’s concerns may be identified and considered.
 Above all, recognize that life can and will go on if you allow yourself time and opportunity to heal.

-If you need further reason to engage in vibrant self-care, consider this… Your healing will inspire others in your circle of care to engage in self-care as well.
+If you need further reason to engage in vibrant self-care to deal with loneliness after divorce or separation, consider this – Your healing will inspire others in your circle of care to engage in self-care as well.